Register company in BVI

 Step 5: Corporate bank account opening

-- Once the bank account has been successfully opened, Tetra Consultants will courier the internet banking token and access codes to your preferred address.
+- A good alternative is to open a bank account for your business with a reputable international bank.
+You may leverage on Tetra Consultants’ network and partnerships with many good offshore banks such as in Singapore or Switzerland.
+Once the bank account has been successfully opened, Tetra Consultants will courier the internet banking token and access codes to your preferred address.

 Step 6: Application of relevant license